 It is expected to feel a little uncomfortable and stiff at first, but just like anything that takes some getting used to, it will be easier with time and practice.

 Give your body a little while to get used to the compression and also for the trainer to mold itself to your natural form.
 A good place to start is no more than two consecutive hours each day.
 Once you feel ready, you can slowly add more time to your daily routine, perhaps in increments of one hour would work fine – whatever feels right for you and your body.
 You can also practice by splitting up your hours per day, such as 2 hours in the morning and 2 in the afternoon.

-Some even prefer to train their waist at night.
-This does not work for everyone but if you feel comfortable enough to sleep with it on, you can get your daily waist training hours checked off much easier compared to wearing it while going about your day to day activities.
-For more info on how long your should wear a waist trainer check out our blog post here.
+Some even prefer to train their midsection at night.
+This does not work for everyone but if you feel comfortable enough to sleep with it on, you can get your daily core training hours checked off much easier compared to wearing it while going about your day to day activities.
+For more info on how long your should wear a tummy belt check out our blog post here.

 How should you wear it in different situations?

 Parties, Reunions, and Special Occasions.
-Waist trainers are perfect for instantly looking slimmer and more toned, ideal for when you want to look your best at a special event.
-Depending on how trained your waist already is, go for a trainer you can personally last a good amount of time in comfortably.
+Corsets are perfect for instantly looking slimmer and more toned, ideal for when you want to look your best at a special event.
+Depending on how trained your midsection already is, go for a trainer you can personally last a good amount of time in comfortably.
 The best material would be a latex trainer as they provide the best compression and body-hugging benefits.